phillips1021/phillips_b2_examples/B2_Servlet_Example_Part_Five/README.txt

-Blackboard Building Block Example - Part Four
+Blackboard Building Block Example - Part Five

 This Building Block project demonstrates a very simple application that can be deployed to a Blackboard Learn 9.1 application server.
-The project demonstrates how to use the Blackboard date range picker tag and how get how many unique users have logged in during a specified time period.
+The project demonstrates how to use the Blackboard date range picker tag and how to get the total number of unique users who have logged in during a specified time period.

 The project expects a user library named Blackboard to be on the project's classpath.
-That library should include the jar files needed by a Blackboard Building Block: (bb-platform.jar, bb-cms-admin.jar, bb-taglib.jar, log4j.jar, jstl.jar, standard.jar - NOTE these jar files should not be included in the .war file).
+That library should include the jar files needed by this Blackboard Building Block: (bb-platform.jar, bb-cms-admin.jar, bb-taglib.jar, log4j.jar, jstl.jar, standard.jar - NOTE these jar files should not be included in the .war file).